joncampbell123/dosbox-x/README.md

 * Support for 3dfx Glide and Voodoo chip emulation

-* Support for NE2000 Ethernet for networking features
+* Support for NE2000 Ethernet for Internet and Modem Phonebook mapping

 * Support for cue files with FLAC, Opus, Vorbis, and MP3 CD-DA tracks